• Skip to main content

 • Providing additional information to the IRS explaining why some of the income information they relied on is incorrect.

 Alternatively, you can pay the tax assessment by mailing in your payment along with the Consent to Assessment and Collection.
 If you choose to do this, just remember that the tax assessment amount is likely to be more than what you owe.
+Failing to file your own return after an SFR may also result in losing out on refunds you are otherwise entitled to, since the IRS-calculated SFR does not account for credits or deductions you may qualify for.

 Why Responding to the SFR Is Important